samrap/instapro-bot/readme.md

 InstaPy is a fantastic bot for automating Instagram interactions, but can be a little messy to work with.
 This is a WIP Python framework that allows you to set basic configurations using dotenv and JSON, while defining the actual interactions as _plays_.
 A play is simply a function you pass to `Application.run` which receives an InstaPy session already configured with everything you need.

 !
 This is a WIP !

+A WIP for using Ansible to provision an Ubuntu server to run this framework exists at [samrap/instapro-ansible](https://github.com/samrap/instapro-ansible).